 - Spyware protection.

-Using an alternative secure browser is one of the best ways to stay safe online.
-A few secure browsers are:
+Using an alternative browser that specializes in security is a great way to stay safe online.
+Some of the best secure browsers are:

-These privacy-focused browsers have built-in tools to ensure websites aren’t tracking your browsing activity or your IP address — trying to find your physical location.
+These browsers ensure websites aren’t tracking your browsing activity or your IP address (i.e. trying to find your physical location), and they’re all open source.
 Brave’s browser also blocks malicious scripts that are hidden in scam websites that can hack your device without you knowing.

 Many antivirus brands include easy-to-install ad blockers and tracking link browser extensions in their packages, such as Avira’s Safe Shopping or Norton’s Safe Web.

-What are you doing to keep all of your account passwords constantly updated to ensure they’re safe?
 As mentioned previously, using a secure password to lock your Mac is essential.
-But what about when logging into accounts online, such as your social media profiles and online banking portals?
+But it’s equally important to protect all your other accounts with secure passwords too, such as your social media profiles and online banking.

 There are many reasons to use a password manager, including: